 This FAQ is about the web services provided by Savvy Web Design.
-If you have questions about how the internet works in general, you might find the answers here: LearnTheNet.com.
-This link will open a new window or new tab.
+It's not about how the internet works in general.

 Planning a website is all about structure, and for most websites that depends upon what you want it to contain.
 What should it say?
 What sort of images and features would you like to include?
 And so forth.
 A helpful way to decide on content is to think of your website like a printed document: if you were going to produce a full colour brochure to hand out to prospective customers, what would it include?
 You might find it useful to rough out a plan on sheets of paper.